sanketpr/kid_buck/Readme.md

-# 🦀 Rust Payment Processor

-A payment processing system implemented in Rust, built for.
-It ingests transaction records from CSV, processes them through robust ledger logic, and outputs final client account states—all with minimal memory overhead and modular design.
+# 🐐 Kid-Buck

+**Kid-Buck** is a fast, memory-efficient payment processor written in 🦀 Rust.
+It ingests transactions via CSV  and models client account states with full lifecycle logic—including deposits, withdrawals, disputes, resolutions, and chargebacks.

+Thanks to Rust’s [`csv`](https://docs.rs/csv/latest/csv/) crate, **Kid-Buck** leverages its default line-by-line streaming behavior.
+This means transactions are read and processed incrementally without buffering the entire file into memory—allowing it to handle very large datasets with minimal memory overhead.

 ---